 To better prepare you for the tooth bonding process, we take a closer look at the tooth bonding process from preparation to recovery.

-Before making the decision to choose tooth bonding, you and your dentist will evaluate whether it is the best cosmetic option for the teeth in question in order to achieve your goals.
+Before deciding to choose tooth bonding, you and your dentist will evaluate whether it is the best cosmetic option for the teeth in question to achieve your goals.
 For example, if the affected tooth is in an area of high bite pressure, such as molars, or has significant damage, you may decide that dental veneers will provide a better solution.

 If you move forward with tooth bonding, the first step is preparing the teeth.
-Unlike veneers that require the removal of some tooth enamel, with tooth bonding, your dentist will roughen the surface of the tooth and apply a conditioning liquid that will help the composite resin better adhere to the surface of the tooth.
+Unlike veneers that require the removal of some tooth enamel, with tooth bonding, your dentist will roughen the tooth’s surface and apply a conditioning liquid that will help the composite resin better adhere to the tooth’s surface.

 During a dental bonding procedure

 After preparing the tooth, the dentist will apply the bonding material directly to the surface.
 They will mold the resin to fit the shape of your tooth, replace small chips, extend a shorter tooth, or fill in any gaps that you are trying to address between two teeth.